 - Scroll down to the Display Options section.

-- Check the Show Values checkbox to choose whether to show a leading symbol.
+- Use the Show Values toggle to choose whether to show a leading symbol.

 - In the Value Suffix field, type the character you would like to display after the value.